fso-datawarrior/twisted-hearth-foundation/docs/DEPLOYMENT-WORKFLOWS/DAILY-PROMPTS/README.md

 # 📋 **Daily Prompts**

-These are your three essential daily prompts, numbered in order of use.
+These are your essential daily prompts for automated Firebase deployment using Workload Identity authentication.

+## **🚀 New to This Project?**

+**Start Here**: Read `docs/DEPLOYMENT-PROD/QUICKSTART.md` for a 5-minute overview

+**Need Setup?**: Follow `docs/DEPLOYMENT-PROD/WORKLOAD-IDENTITY-SETUP-GUIDE.md` for complete setup

+**Architecture**: See `docs/DEPLOYMENT-PROD/DEPLOYMENT-ARCHITECTURE-OVERVIEW.md` for system overview

+---

 ## **🔑 00-REFRESH-FIREBASE-TOKEN.md (DEPRECATED)**
 **Status:** No longer needed with Workload Identity